Job burnout: How to spot it and take action

 In fact, occupational burnout is such a problem in the U.S. and around the world that the World Health Organization decided to address the problem during its recently concluded World Health Assembly in Geneva.

-The WHO said Tuesday that “burnout” is an “occupational phenomenon” that could lead someone to seek care although they it not go as far as to call it an official medical condition.
+The WHO said Tuesday that “burnout” is an “occupational phenomenon” that could lead someone to seek care although they did not go as far as to call it an official medical condition.

 The international body even updated its International Classification of Diseases list, which is used globally as a benchmark for health diagnosis, to include the following identifiers to help doctors easily spot the syndrome: